evanaImport Intelligence

 Licensed Customs Experts

-Evana's network includes licensed customs brokers and trade attorneys who've worked these programs for 20+ years.
+Evana's network includes licensed customs brokers and trade attorneys who've worked CBP refund programs for 20+ years.

 Evana Already Handles Traditional Duty Drawback

-If you export goods after importing them, you may have a second recovery opportunity running alongside your PSC claim.
+If you export goods after importing them, you may have a second recovery opportunity running alongside your IEEPA refund claim.
 We handle both.

 Learn More

-These are two separate programs.
-Many importers qualify for both, and Evana files both simultaneously.
+These are two entirely separate recovery opportunities.
+Many importers qualify for both, and Evana handles both.

 Traditional Duty Drawback